karanbudhraja/shape-of-dreams/README.md

 ## How to Build

-1. Open your terminal or command prompt inside the project root folder.
+1. Open your terminal or command prompt inside the project root folder
 2. Run the following command to compile the codebase:

 ```bash